Accessibility at RHS Hampton Court Palace Garden Festival

 Entrances

-The Show has two public entrance/exit gates:
+The Festival has two public entrances/exit gates.

 • Long Water Gate – situated in Black Car Park.
-The shuttle and mobility buses that run from Green and Blue Car Park will also drop off here
+The shuttle/accessibility buses from Green Car Park and Hampton Court Station will drop off here

 Mobility vehicles and wheelchairs